hanabi/hanabi.github.io/README.md

 ### Focus Inversion

-* Sometimes, a play clue is given that both touches the chop card and one or more other card.
-The normal interpretation of this is to treat it as a chop-focus play clue, and play the chop.
+* Sometimes, a *Play Clue* is given that both touches the chop card and one or more other card.
+The normal interpretation of this is to treat it as a chop-focus *Play Clue*, and play the chop.
 However, sometimes a player can know that the chop is not actually playable.
 This can be determined through:
   * explicit information - negative clues present on the card
   * implicit information - historical / contextual information about the card derived from moves that teammates performed earlier on in the game
-* When this occurs, the clue is meant to be a play clue on the left-most card INSTEAD of the chop card.
+* When this occurs, the clue is meant to be a *Play Clue* on the left-most card INSTEAD of the chop card.
-* Just like a "normal" play clue that touches multiple new cards, the chop card (and other other new cards introduced) are not necessarily playable right now.
+* Just like a "normal" *Play Clue* that touches multiple new cards, the chop card (and other other new cards introduced) are not necessarily playable right now.
 * In the following screenshot, nmego has a negative 1 clue on his chop so he should play his slot 1 card immediately.
 The chop card can be either yellow 2, yellow 3, yellow 4, but not yellow 5 (since Zamiel has it).

 ![Focus Inversion](img/focus_inversion.png)